 Back in August 2016, Cisco acquired Cloudlock, a cloud access security broker (CASB) company focused on securing identities, data and applications in the cloud.
 While currently in beta-phase, the new functionality will be available in early 2018.

 In order to deal with security issues in public cloud environments, Cisco will be launching the re-branded Cisco Stealthwatch Cloud.
-Back in July, Cisco acquired Observable Networks, a company that allowed it to extend its Stealthwatch network visibility tool to Amazon Web Services (AWS), Google Cloud Platform, and Microsoft Azure public cloud infrastructures.
+Back in July, cbd products acquired Observable Networks, a company that allowed it to extend its Stealthwatch network visibility tool to Amazon Web Services (AWS), Google Cloud Platform, and Microsoft Azure public cloud infrastructures.

 In order to secure access to the cloud, Cisco has continued to enhance its secure internet gateway, known as the Cisco Umbrella.
 Launched back in February 2017, Cisco Umbrella protects users both off the network and off the VPN, and now processes more than 120 billion DNS request per day with more than 85 million daily active users.
 The new Cisco Security Connector app for iOS allows company managed iPhones and iPads to be protected by Cisco Umbrella.